 - For more ideas, follow this link on linguistics opportunities.

-This 12-credit interdisciplinary linguistics certificate is intended to enhance students' abilities to reason about language by providing opportunities to analyze the sounds, words, sentences and/or meanings of natural language; to describe variation and change in natural language; and to form and test hypotheses about language by collecting, organizing, and analyzing linguistic data.
-Students completing the certificate also fulfill the Liberal Education Learning Outcome Knowledge of Social Sciences and perhaps other LE outcomes depending on their elective choices.
+If you are interested in linguistics consider the Interdisciplinary Linguistics minor (24 credits) or certificate (12 credits) which are intended to enhance students' abilities to reason about language by providing opportunities to analyze the sounds, words, sentences and/or meanings of natural language; to describe variation and change in natural language; and to form and test hypotheses about language by collecting, organizing, and analyzing linguistic data.

 See the advising link below for more detail.